Abstract

 We learn $\mathbf{m}$ by an Information Bottleneck objective that rewards dependence on labels while penalizing spurious dependence on inputs, effectively raising the signal-to-noise ratio of the update.

-Stage 2: Graph-Based Layer Coordination
+Graph-Based Layer Coordination

 We view the network as a graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ with one node per layer, where the node feature is the flattened filtered update.
 We connect adjacent layers and add semantic edges between layers with highly aligned gradients.
-A shallow GNN with residual connections propagates and refines the filtered updates, encouraging smoother adaptation trajectories across the model's depth.
-This can be formalized as Laplacian smoothing that provably reduces inter-layer drift energy.

 Main Results